• Skip to primary navigation

 • Some might consider the simple and basic design uninspired

 Moreover, the build is top-notch.
-The screen is a whopping 1.69 inches, with a 240 x 280 pixel resolution, by the way.
-The watch itself has 50 meters of water resistance.
+The screen is a whopping 1.69 inches, with a 240 x 280-pixel resolution, by the way.
+The watch features 50 meters water resistance.

 Samsung Galaxy Watch FE